*except state of New York

-Jude Children’s Research Hospital®,Make-A-Wish® America, the Elizabeth Glaser Pediatric AIDS Foundation, and the National CASA Association.
-JFC also provides support to the Make-A-Wish® International and the Santa-America Fund.
+Jewelers for Children was founded in 1999 by the U.S. jewelry industry with the mission of helping children in need.
+Since its inception, JFC has donated more than $58 million to programs benefiting children whose lives have been affected by illness, abuse, or neglect through our charity partners St. Jude Children’s Research Hospital®, the Make-A-Wish® America, the Elizabeth Glaser Pediatric AIDS Foundation, and the National CASA/GAL Association.
+JFC also provides support to the Make-A-Wish® International, the Organization for Autism Research and the Santa-America Fund.
 This nationwide success is due to the continuing generosity of jewelry trade organizations, jewelry and watch manufacturing companies, jewelry retail stores, individual jewelry professionals, and jewelry consumers.

 The Women’s Jewelry Association Foundation, Inc. is a 501(c)3 corporation created to support WJA’s mission of providing educational opportunities that allow women to reach their full career potential.
 The Foundation accepts gifts from individuals and corporations that are used to fund the association’s extensive scholarship and grant programs.

 The centers are places to gather, study, and work.
 We pay the women to attend classes in the morning and embroider in the afternoon.
 Without this project, most have no means to educate themselves.
 Through Afghan Hands, they leave the walls of their compounds and attend seminars on basic human, legal, and religious rights.
 They prepare for work as free women do elsewhere in the world.
 This way, no one will ever imprison them in the name of law.